American 'convert' who lived in ISIS territory detained by Turkey

 Kleman told the smuggler he lived in the village of Bezaa just northeast of the Syrian town of al-Bab, which was an area under ISIS control until a Turkish offensive in February 2017.

 At a certain point, it appears that Kleman wanted out.
 The smuggler said that Kleman contacted a family member in the United States to get help in escaping from ISIS territory.
-Later, he spoke with someone at the CIA but never got back in touch, the smuggler claimed, adding that according to what he understood from Kleman, the FBI was also involved in the case.
+Later, Kleman spoke with someone at the CIA but they never got back in touch with him, the smuggler claimed, adding that according to what he understood from Kleman, the FBI was also involved in the case.

 Kleman appears to have been a longtime resident of Jacksonville, Florida.
 A Jacksonville resident by the same name was interviewed in 2005 by the Florida Times Union recalling a 2001 visit to Mecca, Saudi Arabia, to carry out the Hajj pilgrimage.